 William B. Tolman's work focuses on using inorganic, biological, and polymer chemistry to address important problems related to human health and the environment.
 Current research in his group emphasizes the use of synthetic chemistry to unravel how copper-containing enzymes function and developing new ways to prepare biorenewable and sustainable polymers.
 His team has published more than 200 papers in peer-reviewed journals, and he is a fellow of both the American Chemical Society and the American Association for the Advancement of Science.
 He is also editor-in-chief of the ACS American Chemical Society journal Inorganic Chemistry.
 Before coming to WashU, Tolman spent 27 years at the University of Minnesota, where he was the Distinguished McKnight University Professor and chair of the Department of Chemistry (2009-2017).
 Tolman earned his doctorate in chemistry at the University of California, Berkeley.

-Nicola Aravecchia, PhD, joins the departments of Classics and Art History and Archaeology as assistant professor.
+Nicola Aravecchia, PhD, joins both the Department of Art History and Archaeology and the Department of Classics as assistant professor.
 Aravecchia earned his doctorate in art history and master’s degree in ancient and medieval art and archaeology, both from the University of Minnesota.
 His research interests encompass the art and archaeology of Graeco-Roman and Late Antique Egypt.
 His current work focuses on the origins and development of Early Christian architecture in rural Egypt.
 Since 2005, he has been involved in archaeological projects in the Dakhla Oasis, located in the Western Desert of Upper Egypt.
 Aravecchia has taught classical languages and ancient history, art, and archaeology courses in the United States, Egypt, and Australia.

 Earth and Planetary Sciences